mikolajkalwa/nodejs-validator-benchmark/README.md

 ### Intro
 It is crucial to verify that the user's input matches the business requirements.
 Validating input data is one of the most common tasks that all software performs in the background.
 During my career, I've worked with multiple libraries, all of which serve a similar purpose:  validate if input matches the required criteria.
 A few years ago, I worked on a project that used a library called myzod.
 I knew zod by that time, but I had never heard of myzod.
 I looked it up on npmjs and GitHub.
-This was a small library, with only one person keeping it up-to-date.
+It was a small library, with only one person maintaining it.
 It had over 100 stars and thousands of downloads every month.
 I was surprised that this library was chosen because other options seemed more popular and stable.
 I've asked the team members why they picked this particular library — it's for performance, they said.
 Author of myzod states that their solution is about 25 times faster than zod and 6 times faster than Joi.
-They tested it on Node 13.
+Those results were benchmarked on Node 13.
 As of today (November 2023), Node 20 is the latest LTS version of Node.js.
-Zod and Joi are being actively developed when myzod seems to be not.
-I've decided to perform my benchmarks to check if myzod is still that much faster.
+Zod and Joi are being actively developed while myzod seems to be less maintained.
+I've decided to perform my own benchmarks to check if myzod is still a faster option.

 ### Tested libraries
 * [ajv](https://www.npmjs.com/package/ajv/v/8.12.0) (with [ajv-formats](https://www.npmjs.com/package/ajv-formats/v/2.1.1))